christianotieno/platform-game/README.md

 ***The only dependencies are NodeJS & npm.
 Any NodeJS LTS version will work.
 Simply clone this repo and run npm install.***

-- To get a local copy up and running follow these simple example steps.
+- To get a local copy up and running, follow these simple example steps.

 ### Setup and installation